 - Based on the profile property: Recent intensity

 - Values range from a minimum of 75 to a maximum of 100.
-This value is empty for profiles with the lowest recent intensity in your universe.
+This value is empty for profiles with the lowest recent intensity in your channels.

 - Use cases: Target lead generation to active visitors who have not supplied an email address -- focusing your lead gen efforts on highly engaged people.